fanfare/istwitterscreenshot/README.md

 ## notes

-it is important to note that the image(s) must be from the same domain as the page you are on (or supports CORS on the server side) -- to circumvent this, the library can be run from within a browser extension's background script, which is not limited by CORS restrictions, assuming the `"permissions"` key in the `manifest.json` includes the appropriate domains and/or `"<all_urls>"`.
+it is important to note that the image(s) must be from the same domain as the page you are on -- to circumvent this, the library can be run from within a browser extension's background script, which is not limited by CORS restrictions, assuming the `"permissions"` key in the `manifest.json` includes the appropriate domains and/or `"<all_urls>"`. you may also need to set the `image` variable to have a `crossOrigin` property of `"anonymous"`, e.g.:

+    const image = new Image
+    image.crossOrigin = "anonymous

 additionally, if you only have one version of an image (either *only* the thumbnail, or *only* the fullsize version), set whatever image you have to be the first argument, and set the second argument to be `null`:

     const URL = "http://localhost/someimage.jpg"

     const image = new Image
-    image.crossOrigin = "anonymous"

     image.onload = async function() {
       const response = await istwitterscreenshot.request(image, null)
       console.log(response) // true